massexchange/MXEngineering/4C Integration.md

 ##### `AvailabilityGroup`

-Represents a group of avails with the same asset.
+Represents a group of avails (available supply) with the same asset.

 * asset: `Set<Attribute>`
 * avails: `List<Availablility>`